digeler/k8stcpdump/README.md

 ####Notice : Please change the Reclaim policy of the pv to Retain instead of Delete.
 kubectl edit pv
 this will keep the traces after you stop the trace.

+if your require more cap files use this repo : https://github.com/digeler/k8tcpappend it will create 40 cap files for each node.